Colin Thorne: Background on the study

 Land planning and engineering design approaches in Blue-Green Cities aim to be cost effective, resilient, adaptable, and help mitigate against future climate change, while minimising environmental degradation and improving aesthetic and recreational appeal.
 Key functions in Blue-Green Cities include protecting natural systems and restoring natural drainage channels, mimicking pre-development hydrology, reducing imperviousness, and increasing infiltration, surface storage and the use of water retentive plants.
 A key factor is interlinking the blue and green assets to create Blue-Green corridors through the urban environment.

-Blue-Green Cities favour the holistic approach and aim for interdisciplinary cooperation in water management, urban design, and landscape planning.
+Blue-Green Cities favor the holistic approach and aim for interdisciplinary cooperation in water management, urban design, and landscape planning.
 Community understanding, interaction and involvement in the evolution of Blue- Green design are actively promoted(e.g. Newcastle's LAA).
 Blue-Green Cities typically incorporate sustainable urban drainage systems (SUDS), a term used in the United Kingdom, known as water-sensitive urban design (WSUD) in Australia, and low impact development or best management practice (BMP) in the United States.
 Green infrastructure is also a term that is used to define many of the infrastructure components for flood risk management in Blue-Green Cities.

 Water management components in Blue-Green Cities are part of a wider complex "system of systems" providing vital services for urban communities.
 The urban water system interacts with other essential infrastructure such as information and telecommunications, energy, transport, health and emergency services.
-Blue-Green Cities aim to minimise the negative impacts on these systems during times of extreme flood while maximising the positive interactions when the system is in the non-flood state.
-Key barriers to effective implementation of Blue-Green infrastructure can arise if planning processes and wider urban system design and urban renewal programmes are not fully integrated.
+Blue-Green Cities aim to minimize the negative impacts on these systems during times of extreme flood while maximizing the positive interactions when the system is in the non-flood state.
+Key barriers to effective implementation of Blue-Green infrastructure can arise if planning processes and wider urban system design and urban renewal programs are not fully integrated.